 If you find yourself in this category, then there’s no point in keeping hold of a boat that you are no longer using for any longer than absolutely necessary.
 Make sure it’s clean and presentable – if necessary off load your personal gear and then pay someone to do the clean up – and then offer it for sale at a sensible price.

 If you want to sell your boat, what should you do first?
-Read How to prepare a boat for sale.
+Read about how to prepare a boat for sale.
 Then work your way through our step-by-step guide to selling a boat.